Find Casual Connections in Edinburgh

 The Map of Meeting People

-• Old Town & Grassmarket: Tourist central by day, absolute chaos by night.
+- Old Town & Grassmarket: Tourist central by day, absolute chaos by night.
 Every weekend feels like Freshers week.
 Clubs are messy in the best way.
 You'll make questionable decisions here.
+Someone will definitely steal your lighter.

-• George Street: Fancier bars, slightly older crowd.
+- George Street: Fancier bars, slightly older crowd.
 People with jobs they don't hate.
 Still gets loose though, just with better cocktails and higher prices.
+Good for when you want to pretend you're a functioning adult.

-• Leith: This is proper Edinburgh.
+- Leith: This is proper Edinburgh.
 Creative types, young professionals in the new builds, cracking bars.
 Way less touristy.
 More authentic.
 Better conversations.
+The kind of place where bartenders remember you, which is either good or problematic depending on your habits.

-• Marchmont & Bruntsfield: Student areas but not messy student areas.
+- Marchmont & Bruntsfield: Student areas but not messy student areas.
 Indie cafes turn into indie bars.
 Decent pubs.
 Good for dates that might lead somewhere.
+Everyone's pretending to have read more books than they actually have.

-• Stockbridge: Cute, village-y feel while still being in the city.
+- Stockbridge: Cute, village-y feel while still being in the city.
 Full of people who call themselves "creative" but are actually decent to talk to.
 Sunday markets, nice pubs.
+Where you go when you want to feel like you've got your life together.

 Small City Benefits